This is a step-by-step guide for professors on how to plan a successful archival visit.

 The idea to incorporate archives work into undergraduate classes stems from the Students and Faculty in the Archives (SAFA) project, which began at the Brooklyn Historical Society.
-This past fall, HSP took the initiative to bring this project to Philadelphia by working with two professors from St. Joseph’s University, who utilized the SAFA-based approach in their own classrooms.
+HSP piloted bringing this project to Philadelphia by working with two professors from St. Joseph’s University, who utilized the SAFA-based approach in their own classrooms.
 The results were inspiring; students were able to connect to the information and gain hands-on experience with primary source documents, furthering their understanding of archives as well as the subject matter.

 The Historical Society of Pennsylvania is now reaching out to other Philadelphia area professors to continue this project in future undergraduate curriculum.
 Please use the links below to see the topics and outcomes of previous archival visits or to schedule an appointment with HSP to learn how you can utilize the archives in your next class.